 The forehead and orbital area (frontonasoorbital complex) is one of the most revealing gender traits, being the frame of the eyes which determines if the individual has a masculine or feminine appearance.
 Forehead feminization involves the reconstruction of this area, giving the patient a softer look and more feminine expression.

-The remodeling of the forehead and brow is a procedure that involves the sculpture of the entire area and surgical reconstruction of the anterior wall of the frontal sinus.
+The forehead and brow reconstruction is a procedure that involves the sculpture of the entire area and surgical reconstruction of the anterior wall of the frontal sinus.

 The brow area lays over the frontal sinus, which is a hollow air cavity.
 Despite its appearance, the brow area is normally very thin (2 mm thick), meaning that a successful elimination of the bulge is not possible with just an aggressive surface shaving, due to two main problems: potential surgical complications from over-shaving and the inability to achieve an appropriate transition between the nose and forehead.